The idea of your little one getting their first teeth, it’s kind of exciting to new parents. All new milestones are!

-Painful not just for the poor little one that is dealing with the literal pain of pushing a tooth through their gum, but painful to listen to their cries while they deal with these symptoms.
-Teething just seems to be one of those things that you have to “get “through”.
+Teething can also be painful for the parents, having to listen to their cries while they deal with these symptoms – there is only so much we can do!
+Teething just seems to be one of those things that you have to “get through.”

 What, exactly, are we talking about when we say teething?